tomaskrupka/Gripper/docs/quickstart.md

 [← Home](index.md)

+Gripper is built against `.NET 6.0`, which is also its only dependency.
+To deploy Gripper, you'll need an installation of [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+The basic installation—without any Desktop or ASP.NET Core components—will work just fine.

+Gripper also works published as a [single-file app](https://docs.microsoft.com/en-us/dotnet/core/deploying/single-file) for deployment onto a target without a .NET Runtime installation.

 # Installation

+## Windows

 You can find the latest package version, release notes and the `.nupkg` itself on Nuget as [Gripper.WebClient](https://www.nuget.org/packages/Gripper.WebClient/).